-Please go to the following links to view the Art degree plan and to see the full list course descriptions.
+The BFA in art is a specialized degree that offers a broad range of art classes plus a 12 hour art specialization within one of four tracks: Studio Art, Digital Art, Art History, and Art Education with certification.
+Please go to the following links to view the Art degree tracks and to see the full list course descriptions.
 All of the university courses are also included at the end of the catalog.

-- Art - List of University Courses
+- Art Studio - List of University Courses

-Art Education Majors will take 6 SCH in ART 3303 (Art theory) and ART 3309 (Crafts) as part of their area of specialization.
+The BFA with certification degree is 121 hours.
+Art Education Majors will take 6 SCH in ART 3303 (Art theory) and ART 3309 (Crafts) (block two) as part of their area of specialization and complete block one and three of the education certification.

 A senior exhibition or research project is required for all graduating Art majors.
 A competency review of all art work passed must be taken before enrolling in the 4301 senior advanced studio.
-A written proposal for the senior capstone must be submitted to the major advisor the semester before the capstone is scheduled.
-All graduating Art majors are required to submit a slide digital portfolio to be reviewed during their final year.
+A written proposal for the senior capstone ART 4303 must be submitted to the major advisor in ART 4302 advanced studio, and approved by the faculty, the semester before the capstone is scheduled.
+All graduating Art majors are required to submit a digital portfolio to be reviewed during their final year.